nolim1t/nolim1t.github.io/_posts/2918-07-04-rise-conference-hong-kong-2018.md

 ![Jungles and Temples](https://images.itinerantfoodie.com/uploads/lost-in-paradise-062018/7AAE916D-9617-454B-81B5-FC90FFCA8510.jpeg)
 ![Beachlife ](https://images.itinerantfoodie.com/uploads/lost-in-paradise-062018/E2F39C1B-9986-4642-BB94-CD4ED64FB693.jpeg)

+But time for a little bit more inspiration from techsauce and now ready for conference season again.

 Anyway, the last few weeks have been getting some bits and pieces together (such a shiny crypto payment system together for micropayments and also tying in the trusty non-micropayments solution) now ready to get back in to it getting in some new work for the next year.